-Fast Pitch is the competitive version of the popular sport of softball, which is played mostly by women all around the globe.
+Fast pitch is the competitive version of the popular sport of softball, that is played mostly by women all around the globe.
 In fast-pitch softball, the pitcher's arm rotates 360 degrees around the shoulder until the ball is released from the hand.

-Fast Pitch is the most recognized and competitive form of softball.
-It is also considered one of the popular sports played in US during the era of 30s and 40s.
+Fast pitch is the most recognized and competitive form of softball.
+It is also considered one of the popular sports played in the US during the era of 1930s and 1940s.

 Fast pitch softball requires a high level of accuracy to be played in an effective manner.
 You can effortlessly attain accurate pitch by using various techniques.
 The pitch usually starts from the grip and ends with a follow through after the ball is released from the hands of the pitcher.
 Accurate pitching requires accuracy skills in six different areas, which are the grip, windup, stance, release and follow through.